SlaVR7/Call-extension/README.md

 ## Deployment

-To launch the extension, run 'npm run build', upload files to chrome://extensions/
+To launch the extension, run 'npm run build', add manifest.json and icon folder into dist and upload dist to chrome://extensions/

 https://internship-task2-gdfjgcbzm-mylife0793-gmailcom.vercel.app/